All Posts

 Cross-Selling

 While the upside of effective cross-selling is quite obvious, it’s also important to be mindful that when done poorly, cross-selling can lead to a negative customer experience.
-The chart below from Deloitte shows that customers who are exposed to cross-selling are more critical of the account-opening experience than customers who aren’t exposed to cross-selling.
+Research has consistently shown that customers who are exposed to cross-selling are more critical of the account-opening experience than customers who aren’t exposed to it.

-The other factor to keep in mind is that the general public is more aware than ever before of what data they should have access to.
-If your cross-selling attempts aren’t relevant to the customer because you are not leveraging the first-party data that’s at your disposal, then this can prove to be an agitating realization for the customer.
+The other factor to keep in mind is that the general public is more aware than ever before of what data companies have on them.
+If your cross-selling attempts aren’t relevant to the customer because you are not using the first-party data that’s at your disposal, then this can prove to be an agitating realization for the customer.

 Using first-party data to both tailor the products you pitch in cross-selling efforts and to personalize your messaging will make your cross-selling efforts more fruitful for you and more beneficial to your audience while also humanizing the experience.